kumarabhirup/glitter/README.md

 <img src="https://github.com/KumarAbhirup/glitter/blob/9cb6299b0e9b41cda52064468df07ba6728a30e7/assets/heroku.jpg" alt="Heroku Resources" title="Heroku Resources" width="100%">

-- As you see in above image, switch on the `streamer` and `engager` dyno to make your streamer and engager bot work 24x7
+- As you see in above image, switch on the `engager` dyno to make your engager bot work 24x7
 - To check if you got any errors, open Terminal and type `heroku logs`.
 If you see good things, congratulations!
-Streamer is working...
+Engager is working...
 - All this was just a setup. **THE REAL STUFF HASN'T YET STARTED!**

 ---